openstack/nova/doc/source/user/filter-scheduler.rst

   hosts.
 If the multiplier is positive, the weigher prefer choosing heavy workload compute hosts, the weighing has the opposite effect of the default.
-  Starting with the Stein release, if per-aggregate value with the key `io_ops_weight_multiplier` is found, this value would be chosen as the IO ops weight multiplier.
+  Starting with the Stein release, if per-aggregate value with the key :oslo.config:option:`filter_scheduler.io_ops_weight_multiplier` is found, this value would be chosen as the IO ops weight multiplier.
 Otherwise, it will fall back to the :oslo.config:option:`filter_scheduler.io_ops_weight_multiplier`.
   If more than one value is found for a host in aggregate metadata, the minimum value will be used.

 * |PCIWeigher| Compute a weighting based on the number of PCI devices on the host and the number of PCI devices requested by the instance.
 For example,